Explore this Section

-This will be followed up by Consent Conversations when you arrive at the university.
-These peer led sessions supported by the Sexual Violence Prevention and Support Team will give you the opportunity to discuss with your fellow students and learn more about issues around sexual consent, including its importance and impact in a university context.
+This will be followed up by bystander intervention workshops.
+These peer led sessions supported by the Sexual Violence Prevention and Support Team will give you the opportunity to discuss with your fellow students and learn more about issues around sexual consent, and what you can do if you think someone is being harassed.
 As the sessions will be peer lead you will have the opportunity to express your thoughts and feelings freely.
 There will also be expert staff on hand to help you should you need any specific support.

-If you would like to get involved with this project we are recruiting student Community Champions to be student leaders in our community delivering campaigns on Consent and Bystander Intervention.
+If you would like to get involved with this project we are recruiting student Community Champions to be student leaders in helping to deliver #NeverOK campaigns and bystrander intervention workshops.
 This is a volunteer position where you can gain skills and experience that are great for your CV.
 It is also recorded on your HEAR (Higher Education Achievement Report) and you can register any volunteering hours that you do towards University awards.

 Throughout the academic year there will be proactive campaigning activity taking place in your Halls of Residence, and across the wider campus.
 The Residence Support Team will be working alongside the NHS Sexual Health Prevention Team visiting your Halls of Residence to provide you with advice, guidance and sexual health screening.
-During this time we will also be engaging in proactive campaigning activity with your Resident Advisers talking to you about Consent and Healthy Relationships.
-This will take place in semester one in week 5 and semester 2 in week 3.
+During this time we will also be engaging in proactive campaigning activity with your Resident Advisers talking to you about healthy relationships.

 Our commitment to raising awareness of sexual consent will also extend into the local community through the dedication of our Sexpression:Keele student volunteers who form part of the national student-led network Sexpression:UK, delivering sex and relationship education in local schools and FE colleges.
 Look out for us for during Welcome Week and feel free to ask questions about our on-campus events and activities this semester by contacting firstname.lastname@example.org.